 To some of you, “coding” at first sight may only mean learning a particular programming language.
 In reality, in order to be able to code, you need the have some technical skills like:

 Exactly the acquirement of this knowledge is what gives you the ability to code.
-And all the programming languages are just another way of showing these abilities and express them in code.
+And all the programming languages are just another way of showing these abilities and expressing them in code.

-The algorithmic (also called “engineering thinking“, “mathematical thinking” or “logical thinking“) is another very important trait of a good programmer.
+Algorithmic thinking (also called “engineering thinking”, “mathematical thinking” or “logical thinking”) is another very important trait of a good programmer.
 What it is?
-This is the ability to find different mathematical relations in a particular problem and using it as a provider for the information needed to solve that problem.
+This is the ability to find different mathematical relations in a particular problem and use it as a provider for the information needed to solve that problem.
 This skill lowers down only to your logical thinking.
-You can develop that skill by solving different mathematical, physical (not obligatory), but mandatory by solving many programming problems.
+You can develop that skill by solving different mathematical, and physical (not obligatory), but mandatory by solving many programming problems.
 Why?
 Because a programming task is just a huge problem, the solution to which consists of understanding the problem and splitting it into smaller problems, finding the correlation between them, and constructing a solution.

 If we want to be more exact – you have to solve a minimum of 1000 programming problems a year.
 This way you will gain experience in problem-solving using mathematical means – something crucial in programming.
 In the process of developing that skill, the programming language does not matter.